 The Annual Security and Fire Safety Report (ASFSR) in accurate and complete form must be prepared and actively distributed no later than October 1 of each year.
 The Clery Compliance Officer is responsible for compiling, completing, and distributing the combined report.
-A final draft of the report is reviewed by the Dean of Student & VP Operations & Planning prior to the distribution of the final report.
+A final draft of the report is reviewed by the Dean of Students & Vice President of Operations & Planning prior to the distribution of the final report.

-Phase 1- Formulation of Clery Compliance Committee
+Phase 1: Formulation of Clery Compliance Committee